 Later, he studied physics and maths during the final years of his education in Switzerland.
 After graduating in 1900, he started to work at a patent office in Switzerland despite his inclination towards learning and teaching physics.

-If we look at Einstein’s scientific breakthroughs, in 1905, he roused quite a controversy in the five research papers that he published.
-Through these papers, the people changed their perception about the Universe.
-The year 1921 was a memorable one for Einstein, during which he received the Nobel Prize in Physics for his work on new light properties.
+If we look at Einstein’s scientific breakthroughs, in 1905, he caused quite a controversy in the five research papers that he published.
+Through these papers, people changed their perception about the Universe.
+The year 1921 was a memorable one for Einstein, as he received the Nobel Prize in Physics for his work on new light properties.
 In another scientific paper, he presented what we call now the particular Theory of Relativity.
 In 1933, when Germany was under Nazi control, he left the country and settled in The United States.

 Did Albert Einstein Have Children?